rbouckaert/NS-tutorial/README.md

 > Which analysis is preferable and why?
 <!-- depends on the question you want to answer: if tree height is of interest, strict clock is preferred, since it reduces the uncertainty.
 If kappa is of interest, things are not that different -->

 If there are no substantial differences between the analysis for the question you are interested in, you do not have to commit to one model or another, and you can claim that the results are robust under different models.
 However, if there are significant differences, you may want to do a formal test to see which model is preferred over other models.
 In a Bayesian context, in practice this comes down to estimating the marginal likelihood, and calculating Bayes factors: the ratios of marginal likelihoods.
-Nested sampling {% cite russel2018model --file NS-tutorial/master-refs.bib %} is one way to estimate marginal likelihoods.
+Nested sampling [Maturana, 2018](russel2018model)<!--{% cite russel2018model --file NS-tutorial/master-refs.bib %}--> is one way to estimate marginal likelihoods.

 ## Installing the NS Package

 To use nested sampling, first have to install the NS (version {{ page.nsversion }} or above) package.

 > Open BEAUti and navigate to **File > Manage Packages**.
-Select MODEL_SELECTION and then click **Install/Upgrade** ([Fig 3](#fig:install)).
+Select NS and then click **Install/Upgrade** ([Fig 3](#fig:install)).
 Then **_restart BEAUti_** to load the package.
 >

 <figure>